Pushpachoudary/Qurey-Stream/README.md

 ## 📌 Notes

-- You can change the model from Mistral to any Ollama-supported LLM
+- You can change the model from llama3.2:3b to any Ollama-supported LLM
 - Supports only single document at a time (multi-doc feature coming soon)
 - All data and models stay on your device — no uploads or APIs